Parent material: Gravity-transported

 Colluvium or colluvial debris is the collection of large rock fragments that have traveled downslope by gravity.

 Wind-transported

 Parent materials can also be transported by wind.
 There are three important types.

 Loess

 Silt-sized sediments transported by the wind.

 Aeolian

 Sand-sized particles transported by the wind, typically as dunes.

 Volcanic tephra

 The most common parent material coming from volcanoes is volcanic ash carried away by the wind and settling at various distances from the volcano.

 Organic

 Organic deposits (or cumulose deposits) are developed in place from plant residue (for example sphagnum moss) that has typically been preserved by a high water table, or potentially due to another factor that slows decomposition.

-Climate and weathering

-Climate is generally considered the most important factor influencing physical and chemical weathering processes.

-Physical weathering is significant during the early stages of soil development.
-Rock can be disintegrated by changes in temperature, which produces differential expansion and contraction.
-Temperature changes can also cause water to freeze.
-The forces created by water freezing can be as great as 2.1 × 10^{5} kPa, which can split rocks apart, wedge rocks upward in the soil, and heave and churn soil material.

-Chemical weathering: The principal agent is percolating rainwater charged with carbon dioxide from the atmosphere.
-The acidic solution hydrolyzes parent material to produce minerals and release cations.